-Allegations that a student has violated the Residence Community Standards are documented in incident reports by Residence Life, Security Services, or the Student Conduct Office.
-The details of an allegation can be brought forward by any student leader and/or professional staff member of the Residence Life team, Dalhousie Security, and/or members of our facilities and custodial staff.
+Allegations that a student has violated the Residence Community Standards are documented in incident reports by Residence Life.
+The details of an allegation can be brought forward by any student leader and/or professional staff member of the Residence Life team, Dalhousie Security, and/or members of our facilities, Contract Security and custodial staff.
 Any behaviours witnessed/reported through online platforms, including social media, may be used by Residence Life as the basis of an allegation.

 If students are found to be in violation of the Residence Community Standards, they will be assigned points on their residence record.
 An individual's Residence Community Standards history begins the day they move into residence, and is applicable for the remaining academic year.
-The Student Conduct Office will maintain a record of points accrued.
+The Residence Office will maintain a record of points accrued.
 Points reset on August 31 at 11:59pm.
 A resident's history can be reviewed if they are applying to residence the following academic year.